 Can You Work While Receiving Disability Benefits?

 The language surrounding social security benefits can be ambiguous and confusing.
 On one hand, the Social Security Administration wants to ensure that claimants are so severely disabled that it prevents them from working — but at the same time, the SSA also notes that disability applicants should not be earning in excess of certain monthly thresholds.
 Some disability claimants end up harming themselves financially because they think they will lose their benefits if they work, but this is not exactly true.
 You can work and hold onto your benefits — but you have to be mindful of the SSDI income limits in Pennsylvania.
-In this blog post, our disability attorneys will examine the thresholds and earning limits disability applicants must adhere to, and explain some of the rules around combining benefits with employment.
+In this blog post, our disability lawyers will examine the thresholds and earning limits disability applicants must adhere to, and explain some of the rules around combining benefits with employment.

 What Are the Income Limits for SSDI Claimants in 2014 and 2015?